noahgift/Python-MLOps-Cookbook/README.md

 [![Python application test with Github Actions](https://github.com/noahgift/Python-MLOps-Cookbook/actions/workflows/pythonapp.yml/badge.svg)](https://github.com/noahgift/Python-MLOps-Cookbook/actions/workflows/pythonapp.yml)

-# Containerized-Flask-Machine-Learning
+# Python MLOps Cookbook
-This is an example of a Containerized Flask Application
+This is an example of a Containerized Flask Application the can be the core ingrediant in many "recipies", i.e. deploy targets.

 ## Assets in repo